ProtonMail/gopenpgp/index.md

 # Contribute to GopenPGP

 We welcome contributions and feedback from the community.
-We will continuously improve the libraries to better our documentation and API, while fixing bugs and building out new features in both the fork and the wrapper libraries.
+We will continuously improve the libraries to better our documentation and API, while fixing bugs and building out new features.
 We invite feedback and contributions, as well as security issues, at [https://github.com/ProtonMail/gopenpgp](https://github.com/ProtonMail/gopenpgp) and [https://github.com/ProtonMail/crypto](https://github.com/ProtonMail/crypto).

 # Supporters